 Audits

-Council may carry out random audits of any site in accordance with COPTTM procedures and the results will be forwarded to the developer/contractor.
-Any site scored as ‘dangerous’ will be immediately closed down until the necessary improvements have been made.
-As required by COPTTM a notice of non-conformance will be issued for a dangerous site.
+Council may carry out random audits of any site.
+In situations that involve traffic management, audits will be in accordance with CopTTM procedures and the results will be forwarded to the developer/contractor.
+Any site scored as ‘dangerous’ will be immediately closed until the necessary improvements have been made.
+As required by CopTTM a notice of non-conformance will be issued for a dangerous site.
 The onsite TC or STMS will be advised about any site scored as ‘needs improvement’.
 The improvements are required to be implemented by the next working day.

 Standard symbols

-Figure 2: Standard symbols
+See drawing Standard Symbols

 Example as-built drawings

 These are available on the Co-Lab website using the links below.